leandrodianamauricio/pequenosgeniusescolainfantil/README.txt

-Escola Infantil Pequenos Genius html5up.net | @ajlkn
+Escola Infantil Pequenos Genius
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A business/corporate style responsive site template.
 It's pretty barebones but should go over pretty well for folks wanting to get their serious business on.